polljoy/polljoy-web/README.md

 `TIME_SINCE_INSTALL` - if your app track how long your users have been using your app, you can pass this to select the right poll.

+`TAGS,TAGS#1-123` - if you app use tags to select polls, you pass the tags here.
+Please remember this needs to match your settings in admin panel.

 ### Handle callbacks from plug-in (optional)